Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

 struct Entry<T> {
     x: T,
-    // set to Some if we are part of some collection
+    // Set to `Some` if we are part of some collection.
     // The `Drop` impl of `Collection` guarantees that the collection can be accessed.
     collection: Cell<Option<&'static weak Collection<T>>>,
 }